 Windsor is an attractive, growing community that still retains its small town qualities.
 The Windsor Police Department is responsible for providing police service to a population of 24,000, covering 24.6 square miles and over 125 miles of roadway within the Town of Windsor.

-The Windsor Police Department consists of 30 sworn officers—The Chief of Police, two Lieutenants, five Sergeants, one Investigator, one School Resource Officer, and 17 Patrol Officers.
-Two Code Enforcement Officers complete the employee duty roster and are tasked with enforcing the Town’s Municipal Codes.
+The Windsor Police Department consists of 40 sworn officers—The Chief of Police, two Lieutenants, six Sergeants, four Investigators, two School Resource Officers, and 23 Patrol Officers.
+Four Community Service Officers two Traffic Safety Officers and four civilians complete the employee duty roster and are tasked with enforcing the Town’s Municipal Codes.

 Our police officers serve the community under a Community Oriented Policing philosophy.
 Our goal is to achieve community goodwill through proactive patrol, enforcing the law where necessary and provide instruction, compassion and counseling when appropriate to the situation.